 Hepatic Portal Circulation

-This circulatory system is composed in large part of veins that collect blood from the digestive track.
-The veins used to collect this blood cover nearly the entire digestive track from the lower part of the esophagus through nearly all of the large intestine and colon.
+This circulatory system is composed in large part of veins that collect blood from the digestive tract.
+The veins used to collect this blood cover nearly the entire digestive tract from the lower part of the esophagus through nearly all of the large intestine and colon.

 The veins from the digestive organs then join veins coming from the pancreas and spleen.
 This large volume of blood is then delivered to the liver.
-Within the liver an additional capillary bed allows another exchange of nutrients, fluids, chemicals, and gasses.
+Within the liver, additional capillary beds allow another exchange of nutrients, fluids, chemicals, and gasses.
 The tissues in the liver process these compounds in various ways, sending some off as waste, changing the chemical composition of others, and using some to fuel the tissues in the liver.
 The blood in the capillary beds within the liver is then conveyed into a large network of veins that conveys the blood out of the liver and into the inferior vena cava which delivers the blood to the right side of the heart.
-This is nutrient rich blood that will eventually be delivered throughout the body via the pumping action of the heart.
+This is nutrient-rich blood that will eventually be delivered throughout the body via the pumping action of the heart.

 The liver does receive blood from arteries as well.
 This provides oxygenated blood that the liver requires to perform many of its functions.
 But the vast majority of the blood in the liver (about 75%) comes from the hepatic vein system.
-The liver regulates the delivery of sugars, proteins and fats that enter the blood stream and removes various toxins from the blood.
+The liver regulates the delivery of sugars, proteins, and fats that enter the bloodstream and removes various toxins from the blood.
 It also converts many of the nutrients absorbed in the digestive tract into forms that can be utilized by the cells of the body.
-In addition it produces various proteins and breaks down alcohol and other chemical compounds into water soluble forms that can be utilized in the body.
+Your liver also produces various proteins and breaks down alcohol and other chemical compounds into water-soluble forms that can be utilized in the body.